By Joseph Graff, Paul Graff, and Thomas Veatch

 To the Charlotte comments, (5) might instead say, "Wow, what's worse, a Nazi, or a cynic playing a Nazi, pretending it's normal?"

-To the NRA: "Yes, guns don't kill people, 9 year olds kill NRA gun safety instructors."
+To the NRA: "You're right, guns don't actually kill people, it's 9 year olds that kill NRA gun safety instructors."

-Shall we all think that behavior is now normal and acceptable?
+Shall we all think that such behavior is now normal and acceptable?

 Enough now, children.